Saute RL: Almost Surely Safe Reinforcement Learning Using State Augmentation: State augmentation techniques

 For their state augmentation approach~\cite{chow2017risk} proposed the following augmented MDP:

 and the augmented cost

 The optimization problem that they considered was as follows:

 This idea of state augmentation was introduced by~\cite{ott2010markov, bauerle2011markov} who showed that the optimal policy of a CVaR optimization problem (unconstrained) must depend on the current state $\bms_t$ as well as the history of the accumulated cost $\bmx_t$.
 In our understanding, however, the representation of the optimal policy for the CVaR-constrained optimization was not discussed by~\cite{ott2010markov, bauerle2011markov}.
-Hence there is still an open question of validity of the Bellman equation for Problem~\ref{si_prob:cvar_constrained_mdp} and the representation of the optimal policy.
-Therefore while there are some theoretical results justifying the use of this approach, some gaps still remain.
+Hence there may still be an open question of the validity of the Bellman equation for Equation~\ref{si_prob:cvar_constrained_mdp} and the representation of the optimal policy.
+We stress that \cite{chow2017risk} provided many other theoretical results justifying their approach to CVaR constrained reinforcement learning, but perhaps some gaps remain.

 Note that the finite horizon is only a technical difference between our formulation and the formulation by~\cite{chow2017risk} and is of no consequence.
 The difference is the initial value of the augmented state $\bmx_0$, which is equal to $\nu$ instead of $d$ as it is in our case.
 Although this seems to be a subtle difference, it allows for many features such as plug-n-play methods, generalization across safety budgets, learning safe policy for all safety budgets $d$ in some interval $[d_{\rm lower}, d_{\rm upper}]$.